Getting Help for Postpartum Depression

 What is Postpartum Depression (PPD)?

 Postpartum Depression is a depressive type of emotion felt after being pregnant (or having a baby – for men).
 It can happen to anyone – one in every eight women have PPD after delivery.
 PPD is NOT related to whether or not you breast-feed, the sex of the baby, your level of education, mode of delivery, nor if the pregnancy was planned or not.
 It is an unexpected “side effect” of having a baby.
 Women can also develop PostPartum Psychosis – which is different than PPD.
-Men can also suffer from Postpartum Depression.
+Men can also suffer from Postpartum Depression and need to engage in therapy.

 Signs and symptoms of Postpartum Depression (PPD)